UK Drug Rebate Rise and VPAG: A perfect storm for Pharma

 The impact on Pharma companies

 The ABPI has labelled the UK market as "fundamentally broken," citing the extreme scale of the payment rates and their detrimental effects on the sector.
-The association argues that these measures are unsustainable and could deter future investment in UK life sciences.
+The Association argues that these measures are unsustainable and could deter future investment in UK life sciences.

 Implications for Business Strategy